 The LINC Consortium commits to maintaining your data securely and safely.
 However, there are a number of statutory and contractual requirements for sharing of your data including with:

 - Higher Education Authority (HEA) – see full HEA Collection notice, linked above.

-- Department of Children and Youth Affairs and Pobal (e.g. to manage progression within the programme, to claim fees on behalf of students and to transfer details of students at the end of the programme so that they can be registered for additional capitation “INCO Capitation” purposes.)
+- Department of Children, Equality, Disability, Integration and Youth (DCEIDY) and Pobal (e.g. to manage progression within the programme, to claim fees on behalf of students and to transfer details of students at the end of the programme so that they can be registered for additional capitation “INCO Capitation” purposes.)

 - Companies managing specific processes for LINC (e.g. print company for mailshots, email company for bulk email shots, IT companies for student services (email, word processing software))